beechfuzz/e2guardian-docker/README.md

         --env PGID=1011 \
         beechfuzz/e2guardian

-That alone is sufficient to get it up and running immediately.
+That alone is sufficient to get it up and running immediately *without any persistence*.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0NTY2MDY3MV19
+eyJoaXN0b3J5IjpbNzE4MDU3ODYwXX0=
 -->